-- Epic Nightlife.
 Studying abroad entails only a little bit of studying and a whole lot of fun.
 Whether you’re looking for picturesque rooftop bars or clubs that bop until the sun comes up, you’ll be able to find these across both Europe and Australia.
 I had some of the wildest nights of my life in both places, so don’t worry about this one.

-- Established Abroad Programs.
 You’ll be with TONS of other study abroad students!
 Although Europe probably takes the crown for most popular study abroad locations, Australia is a close second with herds of students congregating in places like Sydney, Melbourne, Brisbane, and Gold Coast.
 You will have both American and local friends in either location.

-- International Travel.
 Travel is possible in either, but it will look different.
 You’re bound to come home with a few more passport stamps than when you left.
 But ask yourself- do you want these stamps to be from Germany, Spain, and France or New Zealand, Fiji, and Thailand?

-- Safety.
 Europe and Australia are probably two of the safest continents in the world.
 Especially Australia.
 Although you ALWAYS need to have your guard up abroad, you can rest easy in either location.
 Tourists frequent these places by the millions each year, so you won’t be the only foreigner.

-- You will have the time of your life.
 Coming from someone who was lucky enough to experience both of these continents to the fullest, you will undoubtedly have the time of your life wherever you end up!
 Although this may seem like an overwhelming decision at first, it’s a fun one.
 You really can’t go wrong here.

 I included a lot of pros/cons about studying abroad in Europe vs Australia in the differences and similarities above, but the general takeaway here is that Europe’s main pro is the ability to country hop affordably while Australia’s pro is the adventures you’ll have.
 My number one con for Europe is the pressure most students put on themselves to see everything they can and never fully appreciating their host country.
 For Australia, the con would be the expensive cost.